This Wayne County, Michigan, program is helping exonerate people for crimes they didn't commit. Now it's going statewide

 "Howard was convicted based upon the questionable account of a jailhouse-informant who claimed in testimony that he was recipient of the confessions by Howard's two co-defendants, which implicated Howard," Newman said.
 "The questionable confessions were pre-prepared and pre-typed confessions by detectives which were admitted into evidence at trial."

 "The eighteen-year-old, barely literate Howard attempted a handwritten edit to the detective's typewritten version, which appeared to track his earlier alibi statement about where he was during the killings.
-However, he said that a detective told him that he just needed to 'sign the papers' and he would be allowed to go home, and so he did," Newman, the Wayne County CIU director, said.
+However, he said that a detective told him that he just needed to 'sign the papers